sciguy16/oas2pdf/README.md

 To convert a YAML schema to PDF, run e.g. `oas2pdf schema.yaml` or `oas2pdf schema.yaml --out some-other-name.pdf`.

+## Limitations
+* This has not been tested with a wide variety of schema files - if you have a schema that doesn't work with this tool then please file a PR to add it to the samples directory
+* This currently works by templating fields from the schema directly into a [Typst](https://typst.app) template.
+As such, it is possible for malicious schemas to read arbitrary files from the filsystem.
+I don't think there's a mechanism for writing files or executing shell commands, but haven't fully confirmed this.
+As ever, it is inadvisable to run this on schema files from untrusted sources

 ## Licence
 This project is licenced  under either of